Fadih/fadih/README.md

 - Runs on containers
 - Ships with GitOps
 - Observed, measured, cached
-- Mostly built for fun (and curiosity 😄)
+- Mostly built for fun 😄

 ---